viren1408/SIBPF/README.md

 # SIBPF
-The code gets steep spectral sources in a given radio image
+The code gets steep spectral sources in a given radio image.
+Various options in the code will be added here soon

 ## Crossmatching Subroutine ##